 Supplementary Fig. 2.
 Mapping rates of metagenomics reads of healthy samples to integrated gene catalogue.
 We showed the mapping rate per country and found majority of countries are above 70%; non-westernized countries tend to be lower in mapping rates (e.g. Fiji).

 Supplementary Fig. 3.
 Essentiality analysis.
-The heatmap of metabolites leading to the decrease of growth rate or lethality in the IFS and OFS species showed that essentiality is significantly different between the group (fisher exact test, p-value = 0.05).
+The heatmap of metabolites leading to the decrease of growth rate or lethality in the IFS and OFS species showed that essentiality is significantly different between the group (fisher exact test, p-value = 0.05).Supplementary Tables Legends

-Supplementary Fig. 4.
-Constraint-based modelling of common IFS and OFS detected in three different cohorts, WELLNESS, DINAMIC, and HPFS cohorts. a, boxplot of growth rates of common IFS and OFS species, predicted in the four different diets b, boxplot of variance of growth rate changes for four different diets.
-To compare the variance among the MSPs the growth rates were normalized. c, the heatmap of metabolites leading to decrease of growth rate or lethality in the common IFS and OFS species by essentiality analysis showed that essentiality is significantly different between the group (fisher exact test, p-value = 0.05).

-Supplementary Fig. 5.
-Examination of different enrichment functional terms between common enriched and depleted species (Chi-square tests p-values < 0.05, log odd ratio (LOD) > 3).
-We checked different enrichment of functional terms of IFS and OFS signatures, including vitamin synthesis, amino acid metabolism, nutrient transport, BTEX metabolism, phosphotransferase system (PTS), ABC transporters, drug efflux metabolism (KEGG), storage carbohydrate (CAZyme), mobile genetic elements (PFAM), virulence factors (PATRIC).
-Y-axis indicates -log 10 p-values of Chi-square tests and X-axis indicates log2 odd ratio.
-Among common enriched species, ABC transporters, PTS system were enriched, whereas among common depleted species, storage CAZyme, amino acids, vitamin, and mobile genetic elements were enriched.

-Supplementary Tables Legends

 Supplementary Table S1.
 Description of Human Gut Microbiome Atlas (HGMA) datasets used in this study.
 We showed the overall statistics of HGMA datasets, including total number of samples, number of samples without intervention and multiple visits, number of matched healthy controls, sequencing platform, geography, reference, and raw data link.